ZhenyingZhu/StudyNotes/ASP.md

 - A Node.js web and mobile application framework.
 - Webpack-dev-server is started by express.
+- `npm install express webpack-node-externals --save`
 - React can also running in express.
 It can be used as server side rendering.
 - So basically the ClientApp is just retrieve pages, while ServerApp is rendering those pages with javascript.
 - vs. normal web app, where the html and javascript files are all retrieved to the client, then client render the html with javascript.
+- Create a `Server.js` to start the express app.
+- It ignores `index`.html. why??

 Webpack-merge